How to Convert Figma to Code: React, HTML, Vue, and JS

 </header>

-More Resources: How to Convert Figma to HTML Website (3 Simple Methods)
+More Resources: How to Convert Figma to an HTML Website

-Once the HTML structure is in place, apply CSS styles based on the design specifications from Figma.
+Once the HTML structure is in place, apply CSS styles according to the Figma design specifications.
 This involves using selectors and properties to match colors, typography, spacing, and layout precisely as designed.

 Example: